 Our "Black Dragon", a Congou, is made in the style of classic Fujian Province blacks.
 "Congou" is a name used in the tea trade for "gongfu" which means skill and patience, attributes needed to make a really good black.
-The leaves are comparatively thin for a black tea reflecting the Fujianese style of elegance in their black teas.
+The leaves are mix of black and golden buds and playfully shaped in the Fujianese style.
 A well-made Congou offers complex flavors of malt and sweetness.
-This style of black tea is excellent as a morning beverage and enjoyed during the day as a refreshing cup.
-This lot was harvested in early April 2019.
-Lot# 9.
+This style of black tea is excellent as a morning beverage and to be enjoyed during the day as a refreshing cup.
+This lot was harvested in early April 2020.
+Lot# 2.

 This lot was selected based on the fact it offers a rich and satisfying black tea taste.
-It offers a range of tastes and aromas - all satisfying.
+It offers a range of tastes and aromas.
 The lot is a good mix of leaf and bud with favorable effects on its flavor.
 The firing of the leaves was even handed, almost delicate - with the result of a freshness to its fragrance.
-The lot should age well as the flavors of the leaves deepen.
+This lot ages well with malty notes deeping with time.
 Note how you feel after drinking this tea!

 Multi-layered in taste - ranging from softly sweet cocoa, to hints of malt and fresh fruit.
 Always refreshing, one will also enjoy its lingering, sweet finish.
 The aroma is crisp and clean.
-Leaves are large and rich in flavor, so it will steep multiple times.
+Leaves will steep multiple times.
 Milk and sugar can be used.
-Harvested in early April 2018

-Three grams or a tablespoon of tea is our recommendation for 8-12 ounces of water.
-Water temperature should be about 195 - 205 degrees F. Steep for 2-3 minutes and taste.
+Three grams or a rounded teaspoon of leaf is our recommendation for 8 ounces of water.
+Water temperature should be about 195 - 205 degrees F. Steep for 2-2.5 minutes.
+Will yield multiple steeps.

 Smooth, mellow, hints of malt.
 My go-to morning tea, and a subsequent full resteep to take in a thermos with me for the rest of the day.
 Quickly became one of my favorite teas.